-Diesel-fueled vehicles haven’t been as popular in the North American markets like Iowa.
+Diesel-fueled vehicles haven’t been as popular in North American markets like Iowa.
 But that won’t be true for long.
 Since 2018, North Americans have been seeing a lot more diesel-fueled vehicles on the road.
 And we’re not talking about buses and trucks.
-These vehicles will be passenger cars, pick-ups and SUV’s.
+These vehicles will be passenger cars, pick-ups, and SUV’s.

 Diesel fuel has a higher energy density than gasoline.
 That translates to more power per barrel of fuel.
 In your tank, that translates to better engine performance and about 20% better fuel economy.

 People in Ankeny may associate diesel engines with black smoke, noise, and a definite “shake, rattle, and roll.”
 That’s also a thing of the past.
 Modern diesel engines are smooth, quiet and produce cleaner emissions than gasoline engines.
 Also, forget that three-second wait behind a diesel vehicle at a stoplight.
 Modern types of diesel are just as quick to accelerate as other vehicles on Ankeny roads.

 Diesel engines have other advantages over gasoline engines.
 Diesel engines are heavier than gasoline engines because they require more heavy-duty parts, but that means the engines are more durable and can last longer than gasoline engines.
 Also, diesel engines may be the engines of the future since they can burn many of the new bio-fuels.